LukasWoodtli/WebPage/content/rotation_matrix.md

 - All $3$ column vectors are *unit vectors*
 - Dot product of any $2$ column vectors is zero (they are all mutually orthogonal to each other)

+These 6 constraints can also be written as:

 $$R^TR = I$$

 Where: